JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Proxima_Centauri_B_serait_non_respirateurs.md

 <figcaption>Artistic illustration of the planet Proxima B Centauri.
 Source: <a href="https://bit.ly/3AsSx7u">Youtube</a></figcaption>
 </figure>

-Another interesting feature is mentioned in [UB 40:5.15](/en/The_Urantia_Book/40#p5_15) where the Mighty Messenger informs us that nonbreathers need special means to communicate with us on the morontia worlds.
+Another interesting feature is mentioned in <a id="a72_44"></a>[UB 40:5.15](/en/The_Urantia_Book/40#p5_15) where the Mighty Messenger informs us that nonbreathers need special means to communicate with us on the morontia worlds.
 This presupposes that our morontia bodies are similar to those of our mortal bodies.
 Also according to Richard's hypothesis, they would have to be equipped with devices that convert their radio waves into sound waves and vice versa for us.

 Finally, Richard concludes his article by mentioning that non-breathers are identical to us in manifestation of spirit and personality.
-He feels that the prayer in [UB 144:5.6](/en/The_Urantia_Book/144#p5_6) that says, “_Give us this day the life-giving forces of light_” would have been written by a non-breather.
+He feels that the prayer in <a id="a74_164"></a>[UB 144:5.6](/en/The_Urantia_Book/144#p5_6) that says, “_Give us this day the life-giving forces of light_” would have been written by a non-breather.

 ## A different destiny in survival